+What is IoMT and how is it related to IoT?
 The Internet of Things (IoT) is basically a network of interconnected smart devices.
-The network enables users to control devices remotely through apps, while at the same time data is collected through strategic touchpoints.
-This data can later be processed and used for various purposes.
+The network enables users to control devices remotely through software applications, while at the same time data is collected through strategic touchpoints.
+The data collected, once processed with computing power, can be used for various purposes, including healthcare.

-The Internet of Medical Things (IoMT) is a practical application of IoT devices, combined with MedTech tools, that are used in healthcare.
-In this article we explain what IoMT is and discuss how apps play an important role in its implementation and future developments.
+In this article we explain what IoMT is and discuss how apps play an important role in its implementation and future developments throughout health care systems.

 What is IoMT

-Thanks to the possibility of connected medical devices through networks, healthcare professionals can monitor patients’ key biometrics in real-time.
+The Internet of Medical Things (IoMT) is a practical application of IoT devices, combined with MedTech tools, that are used in health care.
+Thanks to the possibility of connected medical devices through network technologies, healthcare professionals can monitor patients’ key biometrics in real-time.
 This brings a series of benefits, some of which are not obvious at plain sight.

 Internet of Things in Healthcare Industry

-This technology enables doctors to access healthcare data in remote locations, and keep track of any potential issues that might occur, thus helping prevent any future complications.
+This technology enables doctors to access health data in remote locations, and keep track of any potential issues that might occur, thus helping prevent any future complications.

 Remote Patient Monitoring

-The combination of IoT medical devices, MedTech, and apps helps solve many of these problems and allows effective remote patient monitoring.
-At Koombea, for example, our obsessive focus on user experience helps guarantee positive outcomes beyond apps.
+The combination of IoT medical devices, MedTech, mobility services, and apps help solve many of these problems and allows effective remote monitoring and more accurate patient outcomes.
+At Koombea, for example, our obsessive focus on User Experience helps guarantee positive outcomes beyond apps.
 Considering small details like how easy it is for a patient to access a service, to other bigger details like how the treatment will evolve, ensures that nothing is left loose.
 Expertise in user-centered design becomes extremely helpful in the healthcare sector.
 Bridging the gap between software and the physical world is a must in MedTech.

 For IoMT technologies to work properly, it is necessary to collect relevant data.
 As a matter of fact, as for IoT technologies in general, IoMT does not work properly without the correct data.
-This is not surprising if one considers that one of the main benefits of this technology is to help improve decision making.
+This is not surprising if one considers that one of the main benefits of this technology is to help improve decision-making.
 It is necessary that IoMT medical devices allow data to be collected, processed, and used.
 This requires not only setting up a beacon to collect data.
 It is also necessary to transform it into useful information that medical personnel can use to make decisions.
-Thanks to MedTech apps, this can easily be done.
+Thanks to MedTech apps and IT systems, this can easily be done.

 Apps are playing a major role in how IoMT technologies are being deployed.
 It is not good to have powerful devices if the software that moves them is deficient.
 MedTech apps designed to work with IoT devices should guarantee users adequate levels of reliability.
 In this sense, quality assurance is a necessity that these types of apps cannot leave aside.
 Quality is a must-have when it comes to guaranteeing patient safety and health.